Hyperbolic geometry and pointwise ergodic theorems: Ergodic theorems for the isometry group of the hyperbolic plane

+where $ \eta_{r,\epsilon}$ is given in Definition \ref{eta-r-e} above.
 We prove the above inequality by comparing Radon-Nikodym derivatives of the two measures in question, for each given $r$.
-Using the formula for Haar measure on $G$ in polar coordinates, we have
+Using the formula for Haar measure on $G$ in polar coordinates, we have for $f\in C_c(G)$

 On the other hand by definition of convolution